AlanzaBailey/Setting-Up-A-VPN/README.md

 </p>
 <br />
-If you no longer need the VM, ensure to remove it from the Asure account for unwanted charges.
+If you no longer need the Virtual Machine, ensure to remove it from the Asure account for unwanted charges.

-END OF TUTORIAL